This post was written for Blog Action Day, in which a group of bloggers are all posting on environmental topics on the same day.

 Honestly, I’m not that concerned about the global environment.
 I’ll gladly support candidates who make what I consider to be sensible choices about large-scale environmental concerns, but for the most part, there’s not much I can do.
 What I worry more about is the environment that I can control, the local area.

-Whenever I can, I try to do things that reduce my footprint.
 This almost always ties into increasing my gas mileage and reducing my home’s energy use.
 I also dream about things like a wind turbine at home for the eventual day when we move to a place deep in the country.
 I usually try to minimize our garbage output, and a big step in that direction is in the form of cooking at home, eating as many leftovers as possible, and utilizing our composting bin for many food wastes.
 We try to minimize our own possessions if at all possible for the same reason – less stuff, less overall footprint on the environment (this is the best argument of all to battle my wife’s pack-rat tendencies).
 I also focus strongly on reliability and energy efficiency for appliance purchases – I’d far rather pay a lot more up front to not replace my appliance very often and have it eat only a small amount of energy.
 Almost all of these things not only help with environmental issues, but they also save money, especially in the long run.

-I also follow hobbies that help.
 For example, we have a boxed garden ready to go for next spring and a compost bin that’s almost finished with a batch of compost to spread on it.
 Growing our own vegetables serves several purposes – it absorbs CO2 and produces oxygen, it allows us to eat these vegetables and thus reduces the need to transport them, and we also do things organically (hence the compost) so we don’t add unneeded chemicals to the system.
 This isn’t efficient in terms of time spent versus food produced, but it’s a hobby that is productive that we both enjoy.

-In addition, my wife and I both make small moves to keep the local area clean.
 I often pick up trash when we’re walking with our kids and make sure it finds its way to a trash receptacle.
 We are very open about sharing with neighbors so that there are fewer unneeded things littering people’s garages and homes.

 These are all small things, but they all add up to a better future.
 The more people committed to little things like this in their lives, the better shape the environment will be in for our children and generations to come.